benediktclaus/pkv-report/README.md

 | `anzahl-frequenz-bisher` | Content | A description of the sessions already conducted (number and frequency).  |
 | `anzahl-frequenz`        | Content | The number and frequency of sessions being applied for in this report.   |
 | `datum`                  | Content | The date the report is being written.                                    |

+## Contributing & Feedback

+This package is designed for practical use.
+If you have suggestions for improvements or encounter any issues, please feel free to [open an issue](https://github.com/benediktclaus/pkv-report/issues).

 ## License